Underpin-WP/decision-list-loader/readme.md

  */
 class Email_To extends Decision_List {

-	public $description = 'Determines which email address this plugin should use.';
+	public $dedecision listion = 'Determines which email address this plugin should use.';
 	public $name = 'Email Address';

 	/**